LACMIP/emu/docs/_documentation/sites.md

 NearestPlace
 : = [dwc:locality](https://dwc.tdwg.org/terms/#dwc:locality)
 : Land features or sub-administrative units, e.g. a peak or a neighborhood.
 This field is equivalent to "feature" and is printed out on labels.
 Units should always be **organized from larger to smaller**, e.g. "Santa Cruz Island, Potato Harbor" and "Calico Mountains, Mule Canyon".
 When *NearestPlace* includes a **street address** or intersection the city should be included, e.g. "Los Angeles, Bagley Ave & Adams St," even if the city is also included in the *City/Town* field. **Islands** should always be included in *NearestPlace*.
-Other conventions include **abbreviating road features** (e.g. "St," "US Hwy 101," "CA Hwy 33"), **adding "area"** to denote a locality is within the USGS quad map of the same name (e.g. "Ono area"), and using the value **"unknown locality"** when the verbatim description is too vague to determine an actual feature from.
+Other conventions include **abbreviating road features** (e.g. "St," "US Hwy 101," "CA Hwy 33") and including **"area"** to denote a locality is within the USGS quad map of the same name (e.g. "Ono area").
+If the verbatim locality description is too vague to determine *City/Town* and *NearestPlace*, use the value **"unknown locality"** for *NearestPlace*.

 Alternate Loc ID
 : = [dwc:locationRemarks](https://dwc.tdwg.org/terms/#dwc:locationRemarks) with the prefix, "Alternate Location ID", e.g., "Alternate Location ID: field number SS-19a-52"